ggold7046/ansible/README.rst

    <https://github.com/ansible/community/wiki>`_, an organized community devoted to a specific technology domain or platform.
 *  Submit a proposed code update through a pull request to the ``devel`` branch.
-*  Talk to us before making larger changes to avoid duplicate efforts.
+*  Talk to us before making larger changes to avoid duplicating efforts.
 This not only helps everyone know what is going on, but it also helps save time and effort if we decide some changes are needed.
 *  For a list of email lists, IRC channels and Working Groups, see the